Implementing Optional Update Functionality in ASP.NET Core Web API

 FromForm Results

-If no values are entered.
+If no value is entered.

 Validation passes, but the result will be OptionalValue<T>.Empty.